 If a part of the dissertation is a reproduction that has already been paginated in another source (e.g. a journal article), page numbers must be added as described above, running continuously with page numbers in the rest of the dissertation.

-Any legible serif or sans-serif standard font may be used, as long as it is equivalent in scale to 10pt.
-Arial or 12 pt.
-Times New Roman.
+10-point Arial or 12-point Times New Roman are the preferred fonts; however, any legible serif or sans-serif standard font may be used, as long as it is roughly equivalent in size.
 Script or ornamental fonts should not be used.
 The font should be uniform throughout the text, although a separate font or a slightly smaller size may be used for footnotes, tables, graphs or appendices, pagination, the abstract, and the table of contents.
 All fonts must be embedded in the PDF file.

 In the title of your dissertation, use full proper names of people, organisms, places, etc. For example: "Samuel Clemens," not "S. Clemens"; Caenorhabditis elegans, not C. elegans.
 Spell out abbreviations, and use word substitutions for formulae, symbols, Greek characters, etc. For example: "Triassic," not "Tr."; "carbon dioxide," not "CO2"; "first," not "1st"; "delta," not "Δ".
 Use italics for the titles of other works or for the scientific name of an organism.
 Be sure to include all appropriate accent and diacritical marks.